uri-library-data-services/iassist-preview/content/blog/modest-set-proposals.md

 date = "2007-05-16 18:18:48 -0700"
 draft = "false"
 +++
-The conference is on and I\'m hoping to see lots of blog entries from the interesting sessions today.
-I\'m expecting some details on session A1 from another contributor but\....
-I\'ve been asked by Kristin Partlo to pass along the proposals she and Rachael Barlow outlined at the end of their presentation for further comment.
+The conference is on and I'm hoping to see lots of blog entries from the interesting sessions today.
+I'm expecting some details on session A1 from another contributor but....
+I've been asked by Kristin Partlo to pass along the proposals she and Rachael Barlow outlined at the end of their presentation for further comment.
 So here they are!
 This part of the session was on social bookmarking using sites such as del.icio.us